Client & Authentication

 Client options

-or tokenProvider
+token or tokenProvider

-the SDK will automatically call the provider whenever the token is expired.
+To authenticate users you can either provide a string token or a tokenProvider function that returns Promise<string>.
+If you use the tokenProvider the SDK will automatically call the provider whenever the token is expired.

-import { StreamVideoClient, User } from '@stream-io/video-react-sdk';
+import { StreamVideoClient, User } from "@stream-io/video-react-sdk";

 const tokenProvider = async () => {

-const response = await fetch('/api/token');
+const response = await fetch("/api/token");

 const data = await response.json();